Shield yourself from all negative energy.

 The Supply Chain

-This Black Jade comes from an industrial Zinc mine in Peru
+This Black Jade most likely comes from a small mine in Peru.

 Learn More: Ethical Mining

-This Black Jade was polished in Cape Town, South Africa.
+This Black Jade was polished in Lima, Peru and imported to the United States.

 Learn More: Ethical Lapidary

 I first spoke to the manager of the export company after finding them online in early 2017 and met the manager in person at the Denver Gem Show later that year.
 I was cautious about doing business with them since they are the exporter, rather than the miners or tumblers.
 But I studied their company and was pleased by their dedication to environmentalism.
 They focus on exporting Fair Trade, Consciously-Made, and No-Harm Peruvian handicrafts.
 They also have worked to reduce their carbon footprint in their wholesale warehouse.

 In 2019, I had a long conversation with the manager about ethical topics in the stone industry.
 She was willing to speak candidly about both the positives and the negatives.
 She also shared how she personally struggled with the ethical issues and her part in the supply chain.
 Whenever a shipment of goods arrives from Peru, she insists on smudging every box before it is brought into the factory.
 The manager introduced me to the mother of the current owner.
 A tiny woman, less than 5 ft tall, she was happy to reminisce with me about how she started the company more than 30 years ago.
 She had been a young immigrant mother, searching for a new life.
 Her nephew, back in Peru, shipped her a few buckets of Pyrite and asked her to see if she could sell them.
 She laughed to remember those days and radiated happiness and gratitude.
 Today, the business is run by her son and his cousin in Peru.